 SALSA was able to identify the starts and ends of the data-related threads in the DataNode logs with a few provisions: (i) Hadoop had to be reconfigured to use DEBUG instead of its default INFO logging level, in order for the starts of states to be generated, and (ii) all states completed in a First-In First-Out (FIFO) ordering.
 Each data-related thread in the DataNode log is identified by the unique identifier of the HDFS data block.
+The FIFO ordering assumption was necessary to attribute log messages corresponding to the starts of processing activities to those corresponding to the ends of processing activities.
+The DataNode log recorded the "Number of active connections" in the DataNode daemon whenever a thread of execution was created or completed, and the starts of processing activities were detected from increasing pairs of the number of active connections in the daemon.
+Hence, the starts of processing activities as detected from the logs identified neither the activity itself nor its instance that had started.
+Only log messages for the ends of processing activities identified the execution-step and its instance.
+Hence, the assumption of FIFO completion of execution-steps was used to match the earliest unmatched log message for the start of an processing activity with each subsequent message for the end of an processing activity seen to identify the starts of processing activities.
 The log messages identifying the ends of states in the DataNode-logs are listed in Table 2.